Interacting Dark Energy after DESI Baryon Acoustic Oscillation measurements

 \end{itemize}

 Taking the results obtained by combining Planck-2018 and DESI BAO distance measurements at face value, there is solid ground to conclude that they lend weight to the possibility of non-vanishing energy-momentum transfer from DM to DE, resulting in the pronounced negative correlation between $\xi$ and $H_0$ depicted in Fig.~\ref{fig:H0}.
 This preference can be better understood by referring to Ref.~\cite{desicollaboration2024desi}.
-In this work, the DESI collaboration argued that both within a minimal $w_0$CDM model and considering a dynamical $w_0w_a$CDM parameterization, Planck-2018+DESI data produce a strong preference for a (dynamical) DE equation of state showing a phantom behavior in the past.
+In this work, the DESI collaboration argued that considering a dynamical $w_0w_a$CDM parameterization, Planck-2018+DESI data produce a strong preference for a (dynamical) DE equation of state showing a phantom behavior in the past.
 In IDE, upon straightforward manipulation of the continuity equation, one can rearrange the effective equation of state parameters to be $w_{\text{eff}} = -1 + \xi/3$.
 Consequently, the preference for a late-time phantom-like behavior is recast into an indication $\xi < 0$ here exceeding the 95\% CL.
 Focusing on Planck+DESI(+CC), this preference can fully resolve the Hubble tension.
-However, the significant fraction of energy-momentum transferred from DM to DE naturally implies lower values of the matter density parameter ($\Omega_m$) compared to the standard cosmological model.
+However, the significant fraction of energy-momentum transferred from DM to DE naturally implies lower values of the matter density parameter ($\Omega_m$), and predicts a larger value of the variance in the mass distribution smoothed over a spherical volume of radius $R = 8 h^{-1}$Mpc ($\sigma_{8}$) compared to the standard cosmological model.
 When SN data are included in the analysis, we observe a tendency towards higher values of $\Omega_m$ that reduces the value inferred for $H_0$.
-Having that said, $H_0$ always remains significantly larger than the value inferred within the standard cosmological model and in much better agreement with local distance ladder estimate.
+Having said that, despite a larger $\Omega_m$, $H_0$ remains in better agreement with SH0ES, reducing the Hubble tension to $2.6 \sigma$.
+Therefore, while within the $\Lambda$CDM model, forcing $H_0$ to move towards the SH0ES value leaves little room for agreement with local distance ladder estimates, IDE could offer a more flexible theoretical framework.\footnote{We note that this essentially means the model can fit both the LSS data and SH0ES measurements simultaneously, without resulting in a poor fit.
+If one attempted the same with $\Lambda$CDM, it would also reduce the Hubble tension, but at the cost of significantly increasing the $\chi^2$ (by $\sim 25$) due to the discrepancy between the cosmological $H_0$ inference and the SH0ES measurement.}